 Reference day means a day which is used to define the forecasted value of CZC.
-Reference day(s) shall be the latest relevant day(s), where the used market indicator(s) are available for each bidding zone.
+Reference day(s) shall be the latest relevant day(s), where the used market indicator(s) are available for each bidding zone based on actual market outcome.
 (E.g. if the subject day is a bank holiday, TSOs may use the average value of a market indicator for the latest bank holiday and the latest weekend day.)